nextcloud/docker/README.md

     restart: always
 ```

-If you intend to use another command to run the image.
-Make sure that you set `NEXTCLOUD_UPDATE=1` in your Dockerfile.
+If you intend to use another command to run the image, make sure that you set `NEXTCLOUD_UPDATE=1` in your Dockerfile.
 Otherwise the installation and update will not work.

 ```yaml
 FROM nextcloud:apache